3 common credit myths that could damage your score

-This is a sticky credit myth: Nearly half of Americans (46%) think leaving a balance on their credit card is better for their score than paying it in full, according to the survey.
-But carrying a balance doesn’t help your credit and can, in fact, be harmful if the balance is a large percentage of your available credit limit.
-That’s because it increases your credit utilization (the amount of your credit limit in use), which significantly influences your score.
+This is a sticky credit myth: Nearly half of Americans, 46%, think that leaving a balance on their credit card is better for their score than paying it in full, according to the survey.
+However, carrying a balance doesn’t help your credit, and doing so can, in fact, be harmful if the balance is a large percentage of your available credit limit.
+That’s because it increases your credit utilization — the amount of your credit limit in use — which significantly influences your score.

 If you don’t pay off your entire balance by the due date, interest is assessed, but not just on the remaining balance.
 Instead, it’s calculated on the average daily balance on your credit card.
 So if you leave a $10 balance on your credit card, but the average daily balance on your card over the month was $1,000, interest is charged on the $1,000 balance.